 Government and Politics, Master of Arts

-The 33-credit Master of Arts in Government and Politics offers graduate students comprehensive study of the institutions, theories, and political processes in local, state, federal, and international governments and organizations.
-The program prepares students for an array of opportunities in the civil or foreign services, positions of political or administrative responsibility in the public or private sectors, careers in education, or for further study as doctoral or law students.
+The 33-credit Master of Arts in Government and Politics offers you the chance to study the institutions, theories, and political processes in local, state, federal, and international governments and organizations in depth.
+You’ll prepare for an array of opportunities in the civil or foreign services, positions of political or administrative responsibility in the public or private sectors, careers in education, or for further study as a doctoral or law student.